learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 ### From the End of an Array

-To remove an element from the end of of an array, we can use the `pop` method:
+To remove an element from the end of an array, we can use the `pop` method:

 ``` javascript
 var iceCreams = ["chocolate", "vanilla", "raspberry"]